ixAnkit/subnet-evm/README.md

 ### Run Local Network

-To run a local network, it is recommended to use the [avalanche-cli](https://github.com/ava-labs/avalanche-cli#avalanche-cli) to set up an instance of Subnet-EVM on an local Avalanche Network.
+To run a local network, it is recommended to use the [metal-cli](https://github.com/MetalBlockchain/metal-cli) to set up an instance of Subnet-EVM on a local Metal Network.

-There are two options when using the Avalanche-CLI:

-1. Use an official Subnet-EVM release: https://docs.avax.network/subnets/build-first-subnet
-2. Build and deploy a locally built (and optionally modified) version of Subnet-EVM: https://docs.avax.network/subnets/create-custom-subnet